PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/cpu.md

 ### Linux & Mac

-Prerequisite for Compiling on Linux:
+Prerequisite for Compiling on Linux & Mac:

 - gcc/g++ >= 5.4 (8.2 is recommended)
 - cmake >= 3.18.0